chandrap29/Latent-Growth-Curve-Modeling-for-COVID19-Cases-in-Presence-of-Time-Variant-Covariate/README.md

 1. Hindawi Report#1.docx: This file contains the comments from reviewers followed by authors comments.
 2. Hindawi Report#2.docx: This file contains the comments from reviewers followed by authors comments.
 3. Manuscript: This is the submitted manuscript to the journal.
-4. Reviewer report 3538866.pdf: This is the combined version containing the comments from reviewers.
+4. Reviewer report 3538866.pdf: This is the decision for minor revision containing comments from reviewers.